DanielManogilLasheras/ANGULAR-Repository/README.md

 - Each time you generate a component, it generates a test, but these and more features can be manually disabled.
 - When creating a new component, you can add the --help to view a series of suffixes you can add to the component to customize it with the needed properties.
 - Dry run: It's the execution of the generation of a component as a test, with the purpose of making sure that there are no typos in the syntax of the command, and to allow you to understand better the result of such instructions.

+## Project prefixes

+- --prefix: it is used to work with components and give them a selector.

 ## About directives: